No wheels – no worries! Travel by train, tram, bus, bike and even boat in Victoria, for easy, eco-friendly explorations.

 Metropolitan trains (PTV)

 A myki card is your ticket to travel on trains, trams and buses in metropolitan and regional Victoria.
 Jump on the PTV journey planner to map out your trip.
-Ask about the myki Explorer for extras, including maps and attraction discounts.

 Grab your walking shoes and take the Belgrave line to Upper Ferntree Gully Station, to explore Dandenong Ranges National Park on foot.
 Forest walking trails include the Kokoda Trail Memorial Walk, Ramblers' Trail Loop (1.5km), Living Bush Nature Walk (2.5km) and Lyrebird Loop (4km).